 Stop for a delicious meal and a cool drink at a pub or cafe on Ogilvie Street, the main shopping street.
 The popular two-storey Denman Hotel, circa 1900, is a classic pub with country hospitality, hearty food and live music.
 Gerard’s Place is an inviting bistro with a fine selection of local wines.

 The street is the tasty centre of the Upper Hunter Wine and Food Affair, an epicurean festival in May.
-The Denman Farmers Market is another scrumptious event, held on the first Saturday of the month.
+The is another scrumptious event, held on the first Saturday of the month.
 Browse seasonal produce as well as local wines, olive oils, cheeses and handmade crafts.

-On scenic drives visit vineyards and cellar doors, including Small Forest and near Denman. is in Baerami, near Sandy Hollow.
+On scenic drives visit vineyards and cellar doors, including Small Forest and Two Rivers Wines near Denman.
+James Estate Wines is in Baerami, near Sandy Hollow.
 A ridge walk and mountain bike trails on James Estate offer splendid views of the Wollemi and Goulburn River national parks.

 A short drive southeast is